The World Cup Groups Are Laughably Uneven, And It's Proof That FIFA's System Is Broken

 - Group E — 13.3

 That makes no sense.
-Group B is three-times stronger than Group H.
+Group B is four-times stronger than Group H.

 So why is it like this?